mixpanel/docs/pages/docs/privacy/end-user-data-management.md

 Mixpanel exports or deletes end user data according to the user's distinct_id.
 To export or delete end user data, first select a project that you own and collect the distinct_id of the user(s).
 Like all data in Mixpanel, the distinct_id can be custom specified in a tracking implementation.
 As this is the case, it is necessary to ensure that any provided distinct_id is accurate and stored in a project.
 Any incorrect identifiers submitted as part of export or deletion requests will result in inability to process the request.

 It is possible to submit a request from Mixpanel once you gather the distinct_ids of end users requesting exports or deletions.
-If you implemented Mixpanel before 2020 and are using the alias method to manage user identity, it is possible to submit either the end user’s alias or their distinct_id as part of a deletion request.
+If you implemented Mixpanel before 2020 and are using the alias method to manage user identity, it is possible to submit either the end user's alias or their distinct_id as part of a deletion request.
 All data associated with a submitted alias will be deleted.
 In addition, all data associated with the distinct_id(s) that the alias maps to will be deleted.

 ## Submit Requests via Request Form in Mixpanel